melezhik/outthentic-dsl/intro.md

 DSL code:

     regexp: (\d+)
-    code: print "# ", scalar @{captures()}
+    code: print "# ", scalar @{match_lines()}

-captures() function returns array of items get captured by latest regular expression check, we will take a look at this function close a bit latter, but what should be important for us at the moment is the number of cpatures array equal of successfully matched lines.
+match_line() function returns array of lines successfuly matched by _latest_ check, we would talk about useful dsl function later, but what should be important for us at the moment is the _length_ of array returned.

-So the question is What it should be?
+So the question is what it should be?
 Not too many variants for answer.

 * 1 - nine greedy behavior
 * 3 - greedy behavior

 And, yes, it will return 3!
-As outthentic parser is greedy.
-It means _ALL_ the lines of original input are checked against a given check expressions, and thus all successfully matched lines if any hit capture array.
-It is not really seen at dsl level as it only tell you whether your check successful or not and does not show you how many lines of text input succeeded in check, unless you ask him - lets read further ...
+As outthentic parser is greedy one.
+It it tries to find matched lines as much as possible.
+In other words if parser successfuly find a line matched check expression it won't stop and try to find others, as much as possible.

+That is why the match_lines array will hold 3 lines:

+    1
+    2
+    3

+Please take this behaviour into account when deal with outhentic dsl, sometimes it is good, but sometimes it could be a problem, we will see how this could however changed in some cases.

+# Group check expressions

-# Text blocks and ranges
+## Text blocks and ranges

-Often we need not only verify a single line occurrence but _sequences_ of lines or _set_ of  lines inside some text blocks or ranges.
+Often we need to verify not only a single line occurrence but _sequence_ of lines or _set_ of  lines inside some range.
+This is where outthentic group check expressions could be usefull.

-Text blocks and range expressions abstraction for such a tasks.
+Text blocks and range expressions abstraction for group check expressions.

 They could be treated as _containers_ for basic check expressions - plain text strings or regular expressions.

 Let's first consider a text blocks.